Abdu-lybot/AdvanDiptera/README.md

 This repository contains code supported on the following installation:

-* Install Linux in your Raspberry Pi using the following [webpage](https://ubuntu.com/download/raspberry-pi)
+* Install Linux in your Raspberry Pi following the steps in this [webpage](https://ubuntu.com/download/raspberry-pi)

 * Install ROS Melodic following the steps included in this [webpage](http://wiki.ros.org/melodic)